firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/atan.md

 # ATAN

-Calculates the arc tangent of the real number returned by the specified expression `<expression>`.
+Calculates the arc tangent of the real number returned by the specified expression.

 ## Syntax
 {: .no_toc}